Joystream/joystream/README.md

 9. Conduct release plan finalisation meeting.

-10. After the meeting is over, the **RM** shall on the same days
+10. After the meeting is over, the **RM** shall on the same days:

     - create a github project per release objective on the [Joystream Github Organisation](https://github.com/orgs/Joystream/projects) which kanban boards with standardized columns: `TODO`, `In progress`, `Done` and `Halted`.

     - update release document link to relevant github projects.

-    - updates the label set to reflect any new possible products
+    - update the label set to reflect any new possible products.

 10. Specification work begins, and is scheduled and organised on an ad-hoc basis.
 Anyone unaffected by this work can continue to move forward immediately.

-11. Leads must convert their release plan contributions into tangible tasks, in the form of github issues on the relevant github project created.
+11. Leads must convert their release plan contributions into tangible tasks, in the form of GitHub issues on the relevant github project created.
 After this process, the release plan itself should no longer be consulted, also if changes are made.

 12. Release planning meetings are conducted on a per-need basis, typically more frequently as the release date approaches.